-An unhandled fault has occurred in this flow An unhandled fault has occurred while processing
+An unhandled fault has occurred in this flow An unhandled fault has occurred while processing the flow.
+Please contact your system administrator for more information.

 - The running user can't proceed with the flow or return to a previous part of the flow. - The admin who created the flow receives a fault email.
 The email details the element that failed, the error message from that element, and which elements were executed during the failed interview.
 Here's an example error message that can appear in a fault email.